 Tennessee linebacker Brent Brewer intercepted a tipped pass on the Jaguars' ensuing series, and it looked as if the Vols could flip on cruise control and coast to the win.
 But then came an interception and long return the other way, and two plays later South Alabama scored to cut its deficit to 17 points and turned its next possession into a field goal.

 Stuck in neutral, Tennessee's offense managed just 68 yards after its fourth touchdown, and the Jaguars pulled within a touchdown with less than nine minutes left in the game.

 "I hate to say it, but I believe we did [relax]," Vols senior defensive end Corey Miller said.
 "At the same time, that's something we've got to work on as a team.
-That's going to go down this week: working on giving up and playing 60 minutes."
+That's going to go down this week: working on not giving up and playing 60 minutes."

 The Vols should have put the game away long before South Alabama, a program in its fifth year of existence and its first as a full-fledged Football Bowl Subdivision member, drove down the field late in the fourth quarter with a chance to tie or take the lead.

 Marlin Lane's touchdown run five minutes into the second quarter gave Tennessee a 24-7 lead, but the Vols' next two possessions ended in Justin Worley interceptions.
 Tennessee was in position for a long field goal on the first one, but Worley's throw into triple coverage was nicely grabbed by a diving Qudarius Ford at the goal line.

 The second pickoff, with less than 30 seconds left on the clock, came after Tennessee drove to South Alabama's 2-yard line.